What You Need to Know About Getting Contractors Insurance in 2021

 Contractors Workers Compensation Insurance

-States have varying rules about when an employer must provide workers compensation insurance.
-If you have three or more employees, you should check with your state department of workers compensation to see if you are required to provide workers comp insurance.
+Different states have varying rules about when an employer must provide workers compensation insurance.
+If you have three or more employees, you should check with your state department of workers compensation to see if you are required to provide workers compensation insurance.